SoftwareDroid/SafeZone/README.txt

 Use as Search Engine in e.g. Firefox: safe.duckduckgo.com/?q=%s most others are blocked by the safe search rule

+USEs UI anomation to kill an app only way i found without having System or root permission to stop media (adult content) in an e.g browser

 TODO
 FIX Search
 In Recent searches tiggert nicht die Abort Pipeplie zu erst